gardener/gardener/docs/usage/shoot_credentials_rotation.md

 Most of those CAs are used for internal communication (e.g., `kube-apiserver` talks to etcd, `vpn-shoot` talks to the `vpn-seed-server`, `kubelet` talks to `kube-apiserver`).
 However, there is also the "cluster CA" which is part of all `kubeconfig`s and used to sign the server certificate exposed by the `kube-apiserver`.

-Gardener populates a `Secret` with the name `<shoot-name>.ca-cluster` in the project namespace in the garden cluster which contains the following data keys:
+Gardener populates a `ConfigMap` with the name `<shoot-name>.ca-cluster` in the project namespace in the garden cluster which contains the following data keys:

 - `ca.crt`: the CA bundle of the cluster

 This bundle contains one or multiple CAs which are used for signing serving certificates of the `Shoot`'s API server.
-Hence, the certificates contained in this `Secret` can be used to verify the API server's identity when communicating with its public endpoint (e.g., as `certificate-authority-data` in a `kubeconfig`).
+Hence, the certificates contained in this `ConfigMap` can be used to verify the API server's identity when communicating with its public endpoint (e.g., as `certificate-authority-data` in a `kubeconfig`).
 This is the same certificate that is also contained in the `kubeconfig`'s `certificate-authority-data` field.

 > `Shoot`s created with Gardener >= v1.45 have a dedicated client CA which verifies the legitimacy of client certificates.
 For older `Shoot`s, the client CA is equal to the cluster CA. With the first CA rotation, such clusters will get a dedicated client CA as well.